MageSlayer/paludis-gentoo-patches/doc/HOWTO.rst

 Note that Paludis will use src_test regardless of FEATURES (FEATURES is a Portage thing, and Paludis doesn't use it any more than it has to).

-Unfortunately, various system packages have broken test suites, so the system install will probably bomb out midway unless you export SKIP_FUNCTIONS=test beforehand.
+..
+Important:: Unfortunately, various system packages have broken test suites, so the system install will probably bomb out midway unless you export SKIP_FUNCTIONS=test beforehand.
+You can do this in your environment or (better) in ``/mychroot/etc/paludis/bashrc``.
+If you're especially sneaky, you can do it conditional upon ``$PN``.

 Also note that there're a whole load of circular dependencies in system (ncurses <-> gpm, patch <-> patch, gcc <-> glibc for example), so you'll